Soumendu-Python/DATA-SCIENCE-PROJECTS/IMAGE RECOGNITION/README.md

 <h1>IMAGE RECOGNITION USING CNN<h1>

-This project is based on Image Recognition through Convolution Neural Network technique.
+<h3>This project is based on Image Recognition through Convolution Neural Network technique.

 There are images belonging to 6 categories in the dataset namely Buildings, Forest, Glacier, Mountain, Sea and Street.